Abudhagir/EVA8/S4/README.md

 .
 The accuracy of both is reduced by increasing dropout

 Code 4

 Target

 .
-Decreased the dropout from 0.12 to 0.05
+Decreased the dropout from 0.001

 Results

 .
-Parameters - 9872
+Parameters - 9680

 .
-Best training accuracy- 98.91
+Best training accuracy- 99.30

 .
-Best test accuracy - 99.53
+Best test accuracy - 99.37

 Analysis

 .
-Reached the desired accuracy at 8th epoch
+Reached the desired accuracy at 12th epoch

 .
 Should see how it works introducing LR and reducing no of parameters

-Code 5
-Target

-.
-Decreased the dropout from 0.05 to 0.02

-Results

-Parameters - 8016

-Best training accuracy- 98.93

-Best test accuracy - 99.42

-Analysis

-.
-Reached the desired accuracy at 11th epoch with less parameters